Who can donate birth tissue?

 Why is a tissue acquisition technician present at the time of my c-section?

 A tissue acquisition technician must be on hand during the delivery to insure sterile packaging and transportation of the tissue you have graciously donated.
-We want your physician and the nursing staff to focus on the medical care of you and your new baby!
+We want your physician and the hospital staff to focus on the medical care of you and your new baby!

 Will I be paid or compensated for donating my birth tissue?

 The National Organ Transplant Act (Public Law 98-507) makes it illegal to sell human organs and tissues in the United States.
 One reason Congress passed this law was to ensure wealthy individuals do not have an unfair access to donated organs and tissues.
 Birth tissue donation is a voluntary decision giving you and your baby the opportunity to be heroes to people in need of a healing graft!

 Will I receive any form of contact or follow-up after my donation?